-We may conclude that the MD-SVC will:
+We may conclude that the proposed MD-SVC has the following features:

-- Will provide two distinct description due to the MD module incorporated into the video coding scheme.
+- Provides two distinct descriptions due to the MD module incorporated into the video coding scheme.
 Each of the distinct description is independently decidable. - Each of the description has a layered representation allowing for rate adaptation according to the available bandwidth and users' needs. - The redundancy between the two descriptions can be independently adjusted for every different quality layer providing unequal error protection based on the importance of the information contained in the transmitted stream.